Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

-Every time I fly to Ireland to visit family the flight is about one hour shorter than the return flight from Ireland to the US.
+Every time I fly to Ireland to visit family, the flight is about one hour shorter than the return flight from Ireland to the US.
 Why?
-When flying to Ireland the plane is flying with the jet stream but when traveling from Ireland the plane must fly against the wind and all that extra drag adds about one hour onto the flight.
-I remember watching a documentary which showed that one airline discovered it would save huge sums of money by washing the outside of its planes more regularly thus reducing the wind resistance.
+When flying to Ireland, the plane is flying with the jet stream but when traveling from Ireland the plane must fly against the wind and all that extra drag adds about one hour onto the flight.
+A documentary showed that an airline discovered it would save huge sums of money by washing the outside of its planes more regularly to reduce the wind resistance.

-Planes being slowed down because of extra drag is a way of seeing what happens to us when we are in sin.
-We are slowed down from living the fullness of the Christian life.
-Another way to describe this is that sin is putting a weight on us.
-Guilt is a weight on us.
+Planes being slowed down because of extra drag is a way of seeing what happens to us because of sin—we are slowed down from living the fullness of the Christian life.
+Another way to describe this is that sin is putting weight on us; guilt is a weight on us.
 If you had to carry an extra 50 pounds every day, you would certainly notice it.
-When we sin we carry weight which hinders us.
-In our three readings today we see people who were held back by the drag or weight of sin temporarily.
-In the first reading (Isa 6:1-8) the prophet Isaiah received a vision of God in heaven but instead of Isaiah being overjoyed as we would expect at having seen God in heaven he was filled with fear because he was in sin.
+When we sin, we carry weight which hinders us.
+In our three readings today, we see people who were held back for a time by the drag or weight of sin.
+In the first reading (Isa 6:1-8), the prophet Isaiah received a vision of God in heaven but instead of Isaiah being overjoyed, as we would expect, he was filled with fear because his conscience was aware of sin:

 Woe is me, I am doomed!